AimanLF/Team_13/ReadMe.md

 ```

 ## C. Use read_fasta
-The fasta file have to contain nucleotides sequences composed of A, T, C, G or N. Note that N will be replaces randomly by an other nucleotide.
-Before each nucleotides sequence, the user must put a line with a ">" symbol.
+The fasta file has to contain nucleotides sequences composed of A, T, C, G or N. Note that an undefined nucleotide N will be replaces randomly by an other nucleotide.
+Before each nucleotides sequence, the user must insert a line with a ">" symbol.
 Example:
 ```
 >chr11